Aura Messaging Protocol (AMP)

 Post-compromise security operates at two levels.
 Channel epoch bumps heal compromise of channel secret state.
 Context epoch bumps provide stronger PCS by healing compromise of context state.
 Channel bumps are frequent and cheap.
 Context bumps are rare and expensive.

 The dual window mechanism provides continuous post-compromise healing.
-When an emergency bump occurs, the new epoch uses a fresh base key.
+When an emergency transition becomes A2 live, the new epoch uses a fresh base key.
 Messages sent under the new epoch cannot be decrypted with the old base key.
-The overlapping windows ensure that honest messages in flight are not lost.
+Emergency cryptoshred destroys ordinary pre-emergency readable state according to local retention policy.

 14.3 No Head-of-Line Blocking